-- A room has been identified for the Sensory Integration room, this would not be available until September 2018 due to its previous use. - A part time Occupational Therapist has been employed by the school to support pupils within school and advise and guide the process of the Sensory Integration room. - Visits have taken place to ensure it is appropriate.
-Guidance was given for recommended changes that have now taken place. - The Sports premium money has been set aside to cover the costs of the Sensory Integration room equipment. - A new double glazed door and windows have been installed by the school through part of premises expenditure towards the preparation process.
+- A room has been identified for the Sensory Integration room, this would not be available until September 2018 due to its previous use. - A part time Occupational Therapist has been employed for 1 1⁄2 days a week by the school to support pupils within school and advise and guide the process of the Therapy (Sensory Integration) room. - Visits have taken place to ensure it is appropriate.
+Guidance was given for recommended changes that have now taken place. - The Sports premium money has been set aside to cover the costs of the Sensory Integration room equipment.

+A new double glazed door and windows have been installed by the school through part of premises expenditure towards the preparation process.